MahirMahbub/MahirMahbub/README.md

 ### Hi there 👋

-I am a python developer and ML researcher
+I am a python developer and ML, NLP researcher

 <!--
 **MahirMahbub/MahirMahbub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.